mozilla-it/duo_openvpn/README.rst

 Configuration
 -------------
-Look at config.py.inc and rename/copy it to config.py.
+Look at duo_openvpn.conf.inc and rename/copy it to duo_openvpn.conf (or /etc/duo_openvpn.conf).
 Here are some examples & help:

 :TRY_LDAP_ONLY_AUTH_FIRST=False: Try to auth LDAP first, if succeeds, bypass DuoSec.
 :LDAP_URL="ldap://ldap.db.scl3.mozilla.com": Needed for any LDAP operation, else leave empty.